pedrosanchezito/lewagon/04-Database/01-SQLAlchemy-Recap/README.md

 Open the file in `./migrations/versions` and read the `upgrade()` auto-generated method.
 Did you see how it creates the two column `id` and `name`?

-Too apply this migration to the actual database, run this:
+To apply this migration to the actual database, run this:

 ```bash
 pipenv run python manage.py db upgrade